 When it comes to digital marketing, two of the most popular strategies are search engine optimization (SEO) and pay-per-click (PPC) advertising.
 Both of these methods can help drive traffic to your website and increase conversions, but they have distinct differences.
-In this article, we’ll explore the differences between SEO and PPC and help you determine which is best for your business.
+In this article, we’ll explore the differences between SEO and PPC management service and help you determine which is best for your business.

 SEO: Pros and Cons